-Deletes rows from a database table where the filtering clause of query is satisfied (i.e. the WHERE statement in generated SQL).
+This action deletes rows from a database table where the filtering clause of the query is satisfied (i.e. the WHERE statement in the generated SQL).
 Column selections and other settings of the query are ignored.

 Under the hood, rows are deleted using SQL DELETE statement (with the WHERE statement from the query).
 The operation is atomic meaning that either all satisfying rows are successfully deleted, or nothing is deleted (in case of some failure).